HermitSun/thanthus/README.md

 # Xanthus: Automated Reproducible Data Generation for Evaluating Intrusion Detection Systems

+> I add simple Windows support.
+As I finished this work when studying in THU, I name this version `thanthus`.

 Fairly evaluating and comparing the efficacy of different intrusion detection systems (IDS) requires that experimental data be generated in a similar mechanism and/or shared across these systems.
 The reality, unfortunately, is that there exist few public repositories (e.g., DARPA 1998/1999/2000, KDD Cup99, DARPA TC Engagement 3)